Learning with The British Bird of Prey Centre

 Full access to The British Bird of Prey Centre & The National Botanic Garden of Wales all day

-including flying display and a teaching session
+including flying display, hold a bird and a teaching session.

 The British Bird of Prey Centre & The National Botanic Garden of Wales